Your contract is with Premier Holidays Limited, a Member of ABTA.

 When you make a booking you guarantee that you have the authority to accept and do accept on behalf of your party the terms of this contract.
 A contract will exist as soon as we issue our confirmation invoice.
 This contract is made on the terms of this booking agreement together with the essential information, which are governed by English Law, and the jurisdiction of the English Courts.
 You may however, choose the law and jurisdiction of Scotland or Northern Ireland if you wish to do so.

 2. Your financial protection

-We will provide you with the services you have bought (or a suitable alternative).
+a) For flight-based holidays this is through our Air Travel Organiser’s Licence number 2713.
+When you buy an ATOL protected flight or flight inclusive holiday from us you will receive an ATOL Certificate.
+This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.
+We will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
 In some cases, where we aren’t able to do so for reasons of insolvency, an alternative ATOL holder may provide you with the services you have bought or a suitable alternative (at no extra cost to you).
-You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree that any money outstanding to be paid by you under your contract will be paid to the alternative ATOL holder.
-However, you also agree that, in some cases, it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer where applicable).
+You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
+However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer where applicable).